gusvega/gusvega/README.md

 **Senior DevOps Engineer specialized in Cloud Infrastructure Automation**

 ## About Me
-I’m a **Senior DevOps Engineer** passionate about **Terraform, GitHub Actions, and Cloud Automation**.
+Passionate about **Terraform, GitHub Actions, and Cloud Automation**.
 I build automation tools that make DevOps simpler, faster, and more efficient.

 More at: [gusvega.dev](https://gusvega.dev)